- Ryan Donaldson ’15

 The purpose the Sociology and Criminal Justice Club shall be to encourage and promote the study of Sociology and Criminal Justice.
 This is accomplished by activities such as community service projects, sponsoring speakers, discussion among students and faculty and the visiting of institutions.

 Sophomore Service Honorary

-Sophomore Service is a local honorary with goals including serving the community through local service projects, assisting fellow students and faculty members and promoting leadership and scholarship in the freshman class.
-Membership is open to the 5-7% of the first year class who meets the following criteria and is elected to membership: dependability, integrity, service to others and a cumulative GPA of at least 3.0.
+This is a local honorary with goals including serving the community through local projects, assisting fellow students and faculty members, and promoting leadership and scholarship in the first-year class.
+Membership is open to those who demonstrate the following and are elected: dependability, integrity, service to others and a cumulative GPA of at least 3.0.

 Spiritual Life Leadership (SLL)

 The council is the programming association of student religious organizations on campus.
 SLL sponsors the annual Christian music concert, coordinates activities for entering and returning students in the fall and encourages mutual support for all student religious groups on campus.